henry131/ICN/README.txt

 [No lost functionality relating to ccnSim (other network tools)]

-PLEASE REFER TO THE CCNSIM MANUAL v3.0 (AVAILABLE ON ccnSim WEBSITE) IF PROBLEMS ARISE OR EMAIL ME
+PLEASE REFER TO THE CCNSIM MANUAL v3.0 (AVAILABLE ON ccnSim WEBSITE) IF PROBLEMS ARISE

 ccnSim website: http://perso.telecom-paristech.fr/~drossi/index.php?n=Software.CcnSim